 Small business ownership is not for the faint-at-heart.
 Whilst on the outside small business owners like afterfivebydesign might bask in the role, they will often reveal that theirs is a life of self-sacrifice, juggling a multitude of responsibilities and constant focus on the business at least until it’s off the ground.

 In fact, whilst many see them as enjoying the benefits of doing what they like most and having no ultimate boss to face, this is only part of the picture.
 Many of them confess excessive worrying and agonising about the many decisions that they face.
+This is why an increasing number of businesses are working closely with PR agencies such as Polkadot communications in order to take the workload off themselves.

 From a digital perspective, there are several ideas that can assist small businesses.
 Here are our favourite five tips that are focused on ensuring that one is set up to grasp opportunities and engage in quick wins.